FITTING & BUYING

 We would always advise that you buy your Frog bike from a Frog store within your own country: not only will the bike be built and checked for you by a qualified mechanic, you will also save on the shipping costs.

-If you have used our Click and Collect method of purchasing a Frog Bike, a note of your order will be sent direct to your chosen Frog Bike Frog store.
-The Frog store will then order the bike from us and this will take 1/2 days to reach them.
+If you have used our Click and Collect method of purchasing a Frog Bike, a note of your order will be sent directly to your chosen Frog Bike Frog store.
+The Frog store will then order the bike from us.
 Once they have assembled the bike, they will be in touch to let you know your bike is available for collection.
 Please then pay the Frog store directly.

 DELIVERY & RETURNS

-If you live in the UK, your bike directly to your address within a couple of working days.
-If you live outside the UK, delivery will take up to 10 days.
+If you live in the UK, your bike directly to your address within 10 working days.
+If you live outside the UK, delivery will take up to 15 days.
 We will send you a tracking number so you can see when the courier will deliver it.

-Our standard delivery charge is £20 for a delivery within 2 working days if you live in the UK.
+Our standard delivery charge is £40 for delivery if you live in the UK.
 If you live outside the UK, please see all delivery options on the website.

 Please note we recommend that our bikes are assembled and checked by a professional bike mechanic.